mk270/whitakers-words/plan.md

 ============

-There is an effort to establish an organisation to carry on the maintenance of WORDS, both the dictionary and the programme.
+There is an effort to establish an organisation to carry on the maintenance of WORDS, both the dictionary and the software.
 The original author suggested the following: